 Connected parties

-We have also improved the reporting around Permanently Retired horses to ensure that horses, which for various reasons are considered unsuitable to continue racing, can be prevented from returning to the racecourse, a system which is reciprocated between GB and Ireland.
+We have also improved the reporting around Permanently Retired horses to ensure that horses, which for various reasons are considered unsuitable to continue racing, can be prevented from returning to the racecourse, a system which is reciprocated between Britain and Ireland.
 Progress on traceability seems slow, but this is an area requiring many systems to integrate properly in a very dynamic population of horses.

 We have strongly supported the growth of Treo Eile, which is performing some of the functions which the proposal calls for – a known database of horses suitable for progression to alternative careers, with an ongoing relationship with those horses.